Learn more about life with

 TRADJENTA is a prescription medicine that is used along with diet and exercise to lower blood sugar in adults with type 2 diabetes.

-TRADJENTA is not for people with type 1 diabetes or for people with diabetic ketoacidosis (increased ketones in the blood or urine).
+TRADJENTA is not for people with type 1 diabetes.

 If you have had inflammation of the pancreas (pancreatitis) in the past, it is not known if you have a higher chance of getting pancreatitis while you take TRADJENTA.

 IMPORTANT SAFETY INFORMATION

 What is the most important information I should know about TRADJENTA?

 TRADJENTA can cause serious side effects, including inflammation of the pancreas (pancreatitis), which may be severe and lead to death.
 Before you start taking TRADJENTA, tell your healthcare provider if you have ever had pancreatitis, gallstones, a history of alcoholism, or high triglyceride levels.